-Two nationally recognized certifications are AANP certification and ANCC certification.
+Two nationally recognized certifications are AANP certification and ANCC certification:

 They offer a range of nurse practitioner certifications, including the Family Nurse Practitioner Certification (FNP).
-The FNP certification tests clinical knowledge in family and individual care and is valid for 5 years before renewal
+The FNP certification tests clinical knowledge in family and individual care and is valid for 5 years before renewal is required.

 The American Nurses Credential Center offers numerous nurse practitioner certifications, including the Family Nurse Practitioner Certification (FNP-BC).
 The ANCC exam offers 175 questions over 3.5 hours and includes healthcare policy and theory questions.
 The FNP-BC also tests clinical knowledge in family and individual care and is valid for 5 years before renewal.

 At Marymount, 100% of 2019 graduates passed their certification exam on their first attempt.

 Once you have your certification, you may apply to your state board of nursing for your license—the final step in becoming a family nurse practitioner.
 Each state has individual licensing requirements.

 Nurse practitioners have a range of possible work environments, depending on their focus of practice.
 An FNP may work in independent practice if their state permits.
 Or FNPs frequently work with a team of specialists to provide preventive and diagnostic care.
 About 73% of nurse practitioners deliver primary care and approximately 24% work in private practice.
 But they also practice in:

 - Private and public general medical and surgical hospitals

 - Private and public colleges, universities, and public schools

 - Community housing and emergency relief services